sigopt/libsigopt/README.md

 ## License

 `libsigopt` is licensed under the Apache 2.0 license.
-See the [LICENSE](./LICENSE) for more information.
+See the [LICENSE](./LICENSE) file for more information.